 The best way to not get sick is to avoid exposure to COVID-19.
 Our MAB stresses that chordoma patients and caregivers should be vigilant in following the CDC’s guidelines on how to help protect yourself from being exposed:

 - Wash your hands!
 And wash them often, with soap and water, for at least 20 seconds.
 Read about the right way to wash your hands or watch this short video.

 - Use an alcohol-based hand sanitizer that contains at least 60 percent alcohol if soap and water are not available.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

-- Cover your cough or sneeze with a tissue.
+- Cough or sneeze into a tissue.
 Throw used tissues in the trash.
 If you don’t have a tissue, cough or sneeze into your arm.
 Immediately wash your hands.

 - Clean and disinfect frequently touched objects and surfaces daily.
 More information on cleaning and disinfection is here.